kpeck71/rails-final-project-v2/spec.md

 Confirm:
 - [ ] The application is pretty DRY
 - [ ] Limited logic in controllers
+Is there too much if/else in recipes controller?
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate